What are heavy periods & what are the symptoms?

 What can you do to help yourself?

-Leading a healthy lifestyle and eating a good diet, rich in green leafy vegetables will keep your iron levels up.
+Leading a healthy lifestyle and eating a fibre rich whole food plant based diet, rich in green leafy vegetables will keep your iron levels up.
 See the Nutrition leaflet.
 However, with heavy periods, the underlying cause, if any, needs to be found and correct treatment started.

 The most important thing you can do for yourself is to seek medical advice when you have concerns about your heavy periods, especially if they are not settling with usual medications or if you have irregular bleeding (intermenstrual bleeding).
 This needs investigation, especially if you are above the age of 40.
 Ensure that you are up to date with your cervical smear tests.